 Tracing the Bible's Storyline Through 66 Books

-Of course you love the Bible.
+Of course, you love the Bible.
 I mean, you are a believer, so loving the Bible is part of that, right?
-Like yesterday, you saw this verse on Pinterest: “He heals the broken hearted.
+Like yesterday, you saw this verse on Pinterest: “He heals the brokenhearted.
 Psalm 147:3” or this one on Facebook: “Everything is possible for one who believes.
 Mark 9:23.”
 How can those verses not warm your heart and have you calling out: “Oh, the powerful Word of God.”

 You’ve seen portions of the Bible - maybe you’ve even done a read-through - but there are so many different texts, you are still wondering: What is the Bible about?
-Now you hear me saying there is actually one storyline in the Bible, and your sceptic radar is going off.
+Now you hear me saying there is actually one storyline in the Bible, and your skeptic radar is going off.
 How is that possible when every page you turn seems to talk about a different topic?

 I remember being in your boat.
 I wasn’t aware there was a storyline.
 They call them books of the Bible, right?
 It makes sense they’d each be about something else.
 I had even read through the Bible once cover to cover and still didn't see the connections.
 Here may be some reasons; maybe you can relate: